-Both those links are affiliate links, which means I get a cut from Dreamhost if you click on them and then make a purchase (it doesn't cost you anything extra).
+This is an affiliate link, which means I get a cut from Dreamhost if you click on them and then make a purchase (it doesn't cost you anything extra).
 You're very welcome to buy hosting elsewhere, though, if you prefer.

-Step #1: Go to dreamhost.com/r.cgi?379958/promo/dreamsavings50 and click the "Get Started Now" button.
+Step #1: Go to dreamhost.com/r.cgi?379958/promo/dreamsavings50 and choose either the Shared Starter or Shared Unlimited plan.